GL-Li/vimwiki/Linux.md

     - `$ sudo systemctl disable docker` to stop starting the service when computer starts

-### QA: how to set up ssh key from terminal and use it for github?
+### QA: how to set up ssh key from terminal and use it for github or any Linux server?

+**ssh for github**:
     - `$ ssh-keygen -t rsa` to generate public key.
 Just press enter when asked for setting passwords.
 The key file is saved in `~/.ssh/` by default
     - `$ cat .ssh/id_rsa.pub` to view and copy the public key.
     - To use it in github, for example, go to github seetings --> SSH and GPG keys to add a new SSH key and paste the public key.
-- The computer is ready to clone repos in your github account
+    - The computer is ready to clone repos in your github account **ssh public key for linux server**:
+    - `$ ssh-copy-id xxx@192.168.1.111` to copy this computer's ssh public key to file `autorized_keys` in server's `~/.ssh/` directory.
+Need password.
+    - `ssh xxx@192.168.1.111` to connect.
+No password asked.

 ### QA: how to set up computer so can be connected with ssh